pretix/pretix/doc/api/resources/categories.rst

 ===================================== ========================== =======================================================
-id                                    integer                    Internal ID of the category name                                  multi-lingual string       The category's visible name description                           multi-lingual string       A public description (might include markdown, can
+id                                    integer                    Internal ID of the category name                                  multi-lingual string       The category's visible name internal_name                         string                     An optional name that is only used in the backend description                           multi-lingual string       A public description (might include markdown, can
                                                                  be ``null``)
 position                              integer                    An integer, used for sorting the categories